luanle114/luanle114/README.md

 ## 🧑‍💻 Professional Summary

-Dedicated and adaptable Frontend Developer with 3 years of experience, currently pursuing a degree in Information Systems at the University of Information Technology.
+Dedicated and adaptable Frontend Developer with 3 years of experience.
 Skilled in building responsive, user-friendly web applications using modern technologies such as React, Redux, Styled Components, and RESTful APIs.
 Proven ability to apply theoretical knowledge to real-world projects and gain valuable teaching experience at programming centers.

 Known for being eager to learn, open to feedback, and committed to continuous professional growth.